Analyze an HTML file (default JSON output)

 Model

 The canonical AnnouncementModel is a deterministic, serializable representation of the accessibility tree.
 It's designed for snapshot testing, diffing, and CI/CD pipelines.
+For more on custom rendering strategies and advanced patterns, see the Advanced Guide.

 import { serializeModel, deserializeModel, validateModel }